dev-sys-do/sealci/README.md

 Each service can be hosted, deployed and used separately.

+You can find further documentation inside each service's directory, such as `scheduler/README.md` or `scheduler/src/interfaces/README.md`.

 ### Monitor

 The Monitor listens for specific events from remote Git repositories and triggers the controller to launch a CI process based on these events.